KhryptorGraphics/TriArbOps/README.md

 # How it works

 The script tracks the prices of each altcoin on the USDT **and**  the BTC market.
-If it detects a difference, greater than the cumulated trading fee's, it buys the altcoin on the cheaper market and sells on the more expensive.
+If it detects a difference, greater than the cumulated trading fees, it buys the altcoin on the cheaper market and sells on the more expensive.
 Below both possibilities are visualized:

 ![Trinangular Arbitrage](https://github.com/georgk10/BinanceTriArb/raw/master/TriArb.PNG)